TurboWarp/extensions/docs/SharkPool/Messages-Plus.md

 <is (message1 v) received?::#FFBF00>
 ```

-Returns `true` **once** when the specified broadcast is received.
+Returns `true` **once** when the specified message was broadcast.
+Each copy of this block returns `true` once when the broadcast happens, then false until it is broadcast again.

-This block returns `true` only at the moment the broadcast is received and handled by a **`when I receive`** or **`when any broadcast is received`** script.
-After that instant, it returns `false` again until the next matching broadcast.

-A broadcast can only be detected if there is an active receiving script handling it.
+Each copy of this block tracks its has-received status separately.
+One script checking for the message will not prevent another script or block from additionally detecting it.

 ```scratch
 <is (message1 v) waiting?::#FFBF00>